rui278/rui278.github.io/about.md

 On my free time I love traveling, and have already met a good (but never enough!) share of European countries, and some of the Americas.
 I'll even be spending next semester abroad in Belgium's KUL, so that's going to be cool!
 I also recently began running, and have already completed my first Half-Marathon.
 I love reading (mostly Sci-Fy and Fantasy) and catching up on my favourite shows.
 And obviously, the obligatory spending time with my friends :)

+If you want to contact me, feel free to hit me up on <a href = "twitter.com/rui278">twitter</a>!

 Thanks for reading!
 And I hope you enjoy this new experiment!